manaspant/Network_Everything/README.md

 ### My hypothetical IoT

 I was trying to think of something absolutely ridiculous to connect to the internet as an IoT device.
 However while reading the book for the class, I had an interesting idea.
 Making IoT books.
 This idea also seems liks an addition to the Internet of way too many things.
 I will, however, continue to show what the project will look like.
+The device will have different 'uses'.
+For people that do not want to use ebook readers or kindles, it will offer some reading statistics like speed of reading, time taken etc.
+In educational settings, it will keep a track of students' reading.
+For instance, Professors will be able to keep track of wther or not the students are reading.
+The device will do this based on the time spent by the student on each page.

+UI: The UI of the device will be very simple.
+It will be like a stick on device that you attach to the back of any book that you are reading.
+It will be lightweight and thin to not protrude out of the book too much.
+It wont have a screen.
+It will look like a clean strip of paper to someone looking from a distance.

+Interusability: The device will rank high in interusability because all you need to do is stick it to a different book whenever you are done with the one that you are reading.
+Thus it can be used with multiple books.
+Since the device is connected to the app that is on your phone, the app would not have to change with the book.